AlfredoRamos/phpbb-ext-imgur/README.md

 - Go to your `Administration Control Panel` > `Customize` > `Manage extensions`
 - Click on `Enable` and confirm

-### Usage

-Click on the `Imgur` posting button and select the image(s) you want to upload.

-If the upload is successful it will add the image in the topic, private message or signature content.
-You can choose in the `Administration Control Panel` to show the uploaded image as plan text or with BBCode as URL, image (default) or thumbnail.

 ### Preview

 [![ACP settings](https://i.imgur.com/FDKbWoqb.png)](https://i.imgur.com/FDKbWoq.png)